-5. Define detailed scope of work
+5. Define a detailed scope of work

-6. Know that it’s a team work
+6. Know that it’s a teamwork

 7. Things may go wrong

-As you already know that there will be multiple teams and contractors or subcontractors working on your home or office interior design projects, sometimes things may go wrong.
+As you already know that there will be multiple teams and contractors or subcontractors working on your home or office interior design projects, and sometimes things may go wrong.
 However, the good news is that there is nothing that can’t be fixed.
 So, be a little practical and accept that everything may not go as expected, and there may be glitches and errors here and there which can definitely be fixed and sorted.

 8. Trust your interior designer

 Before starting an interior design project, it’s important for you to trust the expert interior designer you have chosen to work with.
-While brainstorming design concepts and ideas, the interior designers put a lot of effort and time.
+While brainstorming design concepts and ideas, interior designers put in a lot of effort and time.
 They consider many things including quality and costs before suggesting something.
 So trust them for their knowledge and expertise.
 However, if there’s anything that you are unsure about, just let them know so that they can explain and convince you.

 9. Be flexible with budget

 No amount of project planning can ensure that there will be no change during the execution.
 Irrespective of the number of site visits and detailed drawings, sometimes you as a client may like to change something.
-Sometimes, it could be the change of size for a unit, sometimes a change in material, color or something else.
+Sometimes, it could be the change of size for a unit, sometimes a change in material, colour or something else.
 Some of these changes may have implications on delivery time and project budget.
 So be willing to discuss, understand and negotiate and conclude the price and timeline for such ongoing changes that may come during the execution.

 10. Leave the space empty